 Getting to Dahab

-We arrived in Dahab, Egypt around 3:30AM after catching a midnight flight from Istanbul to Sharm-el Sheikh with two friends we had met in Turkey.
+We arrived in Egypt around 2:30AM after catching a midnight flight from Istanbul to Sharm-el Sheikh with two friends we had met while in Turkey.
 From the moment we left the airport at Sharm-el Sheikh, we had realized that everything we had read about Egypt on the internet was correct–we would never be offered legitimate prices up front, and would have to negotiate for most things to get a fair price.
+A large part of the Egyptian culture involves bartering, so it was something we would have to get used to.
 We knew that taking a taxi from the airport to Dahab should cost around 300 Egyptian pounds ($19 USD), but the small collection of late night taxi drivers wouldn’t seem to offer anything less than 1,000 pounds (around $63 USD).
 Julian and I were much too tired to argue about it, but our friend we were with took over, and managed to get the cost down to 550 pounds (after ten minutes of arguing with a driver).

 Ten minutes later, our passports were returned to us, and the driver explained that we would need a police escort to Dahab “for safety”.
 We continued the drive to Dahab with the escort following about a mile behind us, as we quickly made our way over the sandy highway.
+The highway was dark, with no street lights, and on either side of the road was desert.
 Our driver kept receiving calls along the way, and we assumed it was the police checking in to make sure everything was okay.
 I drifted off to sleep, and woke up as we arrived in the small beach town of Dahab.